Kibbanahalli

 Kibbanahalli is a village in the Tiptur taluk of Tumkur district in Karnataka state, India.

 Kibbanahalli is a pre-historic site.
-Archaeologists believe that this site along with Biligere belong to the Early stone age.
+Archaeologists believe that this site along with Biligere belong to the Early Stone Age.
 Hand-axe, guillotine chisels and many other Palaeolithic specimens found in the region are kept in the museum of the Geology Department of the Central College, Bangalore.

 Transport

-Kibbanahalli is well connected by road and railway network.
-It is 20 km from Taluk Headquarters Tiptur and nearest major rail head is in District Headquarters Tumkur.
+Kibbanahalli is well connected by road and railway networks.
+It is 20 km from Taluk Headquarters Tiptur and the nearest major rail head is in District Headquarters Tumkur.